mozilla-services/kinto-integration-tests/README.md

 2. Make sure you are connected to the Mozilla VPN
 3. Run the tests using _py.test --env=<ENVIRONMENT> --testrail=config-check-test/testrail.cfg config-check-test/_ where <ENVIRONMENT> is _stage_ or _prod_

+If you get an error message similar to:

+_INTERNALERROR> requests.exceptions.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:645)_

+then add _--no-ssl-cert-check_ as a parameter to the command used in step 3.

 These configuration check tests are currently only being run against staging instances of Kinto.